 With a good understanding of transcription (Chapter 4) and translation (Chapter 5) and the basic bonding used in cells (Chapter 6), students can move onto gene regulation.
 These three kits use three different environmental factors to control the expression of genes.

 The Heat-it Kit includes a DNA plasmid with a gene that has a promoter that is responsive to temperature.
 At 30 °C the promoter is in an OFF state, however, at 37 °C and especially 42 °C, the promoter is able to activate expression of a colored protein.
 The Fundamentals section describes how the temperature sensitive promoter relates to the cells basic stress response, and in a sense, “hi-jacks” that response.

 The Induce-it Kit explores the world of using chemicals to manipulate gene expression.
 In this instance, the students first engineer cells with a DNA plasmid containing a color-expressing gene that is sensitive to the presence of a chemical.
-After culturing their engineered cells, the students add the chemical to points on the Petri dish of cells and over the course of a few hours begin to see the expression of the color protein occur.
+After culturing their engineered cells, the students add the chemical to spots on the Petri dish and over the course of a few hours, begin to see the expression of the color protein.